 Last September, my husband and I stopped at a small restaurant called LOCAL in Lyons en route home from Rocky Mountain National Park.
 As I wrote here, it was pleasant and the food was good.
-But for some reason — perhaps because there seemed to have been four or five people owning and/or running it.
+But for some reason — perhaps because there seemed to have been four or five people owning and/or running it, LOCAL is no more.
 We all know the admonition about “too many cooks.”

 Long-time friends from New Jersey were coming to Estes Park for a wedding, we agreed to meet in the middle for dinner, and that meant Lyons and Farmer Girl.
 The simple menu lists seven each of small and large plates, plus a nice wine selection and other beverages and a couple of desserts.
 These change with availability of ingredients.